 To finalise your enrolment, you must:

-- Submit the Graduate Research Enrolment Request Form (will be available closer to 2021) prior to your commencement.
+- Submit the Graduate Research Enrolment Request Form below prior to your commencement and no later than 1 February to allow sufficient time for review and processing.
 On the form, you must:

-- Agree to the Terms and Conditions of coursework enrolment;
+- Agree to the Terms and Conditions of course enrolment;

 - If you are enrolling as an MA graduate researcher, confirm if conversion to PhD is applicable;